 The ideal temperature is no higher than 70°F with 30-50% relative humidity.
 Avoid wide temperature fluctuations, as they are damaging to books.
 The higher the temperature, humidity and ultraviolet light level, the faster the rate of deterioration.
-(Library of Congress) Fluctuations in temperature and humidity are as bad as, or worse than, high levels of either.1
+(Library of Congress) Fluctuations in temperature and humidity are as bad as, or worse than, high levels of either.

-1 http://dlis.dos.state.fl.us/archives/preservation/books/index.cfm

-Alert the administration of this factor, especially when leaving for the summer.
-If the books are exposed to a high relative humidity $(70\%^+)$ and high temperatures, you are almost certain to encounter mold.
+&lt;sup>1 http://dlis.dos.state.fl.us/archives/preservation/books/index.cfm books are exposed to a high relative humidity (70%+) and high temperatures, you are almost certain to encounter mold.
 Mold growth will cause irreparable damage, most commonly tiny brown spots called "foxing."
 There's no reliable way to remove foxing.
 Air-conditioning in the library should NEVER be turned off over the summer break.
 If there are concerns about the relative humidity level remaining at 30-50% to maintain the prevent deterioration of the collection by mold and mildew, contact a Maintenance Foremen.